-Since Ninh Binhwas the filming location for the famous movie ‘Kong: Skull Island’, it’s such an unnecessary thing to mention how beautiful and dramatic the landscape of Ninh Binh are.
+Since Ninh Binhwas the filming location for the famous movie ‘Kong: Skull Island’, it’s such an unnecessary thing to mention how beautiful and dramatic the landscape of Ninh Binh is.
 Recognized by UNESCO as a natural AND cultural world heritage, Ninh Binh is a place where the drastic beauties of karst formations meet the idyll of floating paddy fields and visitors must go on an expedition to visit the well-hidden and sacred temples.
 With immense beauties in culture and nature, there’re a lot of things to do in Ninh Binh Vietnam, of which some shouldn’t be missed such as boat ride, caving and visit Bai Dinh pagoda.
 Our article will show you in details what to do for your trip to Ninh Binh and how to get the most of it.

 You want to produce eye-popping pictures for your Instagram posts?
 Ninh Binh is no doubt will be the hottest Vietnam destination in 2020!
 Look at these masterpieces!